 For my daily sunscreen, I use our Dew Skin Tinted Moisturizer which has zinc-based SPF 20.
 It also includes black currant, peony flower root extract, and vitamin C to enhance skin brightness and hyaluronic Acid hydrates for a smooth look.

-If I’m going to be in direct sun for a long time, I use a heavier layer of mineral sunscreen for better coverage.
+If I’m going to be in direct sun for a long time, I use the Daily Sheer Defense + Dew Skin for better coverage.

 If you are on the market for a new regimen, and using safer skincare is important to you, the Beautycounter regimens are a great place to go for all-in-one solutions.